Gutelvam/Operationalizing-Macine-Learning/README.md

 - ***Authentication :*** In this step, we need to create a Security Principal (SP) to interact with the Azure Workspace (this can be skipped while using workspace provided from Udacity).

-- ***AutoML Run:*** this step was necessary to create an Automated ML model by selecting the Bank Marking dataset from Registered Dataset and create a compute cluster (Standard_DS12_v2) for processing with the specified configurations: `Type =  Classification, Exit Criterion = 1 hour and Concurrency = 1 (this was set auto when creating the compute cluster)`
+- ***AutoML Run:*** this step was necessary to create an Automated ML model by selecting the Bank Marking dataset from Registered Dataset and create a compute cluster (Standard_DS12_v2) for processing with the specified configurations: `Type =  Classification, Exit Criterion = 1 hour and Concurrency = 1 (this was set as auto when creating the compute cluster)`

 - ***Select the Best Model and Deploy:*** After automl run it was need to select the best model on the top of experiment and deploy it  using "Azure Container Instances" (ACI) with  "Authentication" enabled.